Skip to main content Accessibility information

 Forensic Biology

-This module will introduce and allow you to build a foundation of knowledge regarding the key concepts of Forensic Biology by provided a detailed introduction to the different kinds of evidence examined by Forensic Biologists and the methods employed for analysis and interpretation.
-You will be taught all aspects of Forensic Biology including, DNA profiling, Body Fluid Analysis and Blood Pattern Analysis.
+This module aims to build on a foundation of knowledge regarding the key concepts of Forensic Biology by providing a detailed introduction to some of the different kinds of evidence examined by Forensic Biologists, and the methods employed for analysis and interpretation.
+You will be taught aspects of Forensic Biology including bloodstain pattern analysis, DNA profiling, and body fluid analysis.
+DNA is such an important investigative tool today and students will learn how to profile different samples of DNA.
+There are some interesting practicals where students create their own blood spatter patterns and then work out how these were formed.

 Mass Disaster Victim Identification